Philip Meldon

 Major Philip Albert Meldon DSO (18 December 1874 – 8 April 1942) was an Irish cricketer and a British Army officer in more than one war.

 Biography

 He was born in Dublin, Ireland, the eldest son of Sir Albert Meldon.
 He was commissioned as a second lieutenant in the Royal Field Artillery on 28 March 1900, and was promoted to lieutenant on 3 April 1901.
 From 1900 to 1902, he served with the 53rd Battery in South Africa during the Second Boer War, and took part in the operations in the Transvaal, east of Pretoria, including engagements at Belfast and Lydenburg.
 He was wounded and return to the United Kingdom on board the SS Simla in May 1902.
 He was awarded a DSO in World War I.

 In World War II, Meldon was on Special Employment Foreign Office, in 1940.
 He was held as a German prisoner from 1 April 1940.
-He died in London at age 68, on 8 April 1942.
+He died in London reportedly aged 68, on 8 April 1942.